shagunattri/pwGen/README.md

 - [x] Copy to Clipboard support.
 - [ ] Maintain a mobile-sync directory inside a git repository.
 - [x] Display entropy of generated password
+- [ ] Create easy to remember passphrase.

 ## Contributing